Dow Chemical Company: Performance chemicals

 The Performance Chemicals (17 percent of sales) segment produces chemicals and materials for water purification, pharmaceuticals, paper coatings, paints and advanced electronics.
 Major product lines include nitroparaffins, such as nitromethane, used in the pharmaceutical industry and manufactured by Angus Chemical Company, a wholly owned subsidiary of The Dow Chemical Co.
 Important polymers include Dowex ion-exchange resins, acrylic and polystyrene latex, as well as Carbowax polyethylene glycols.
 Specialty chemicals are used as starting materials for production of agrochemicals and pharmaceuticals.

 Water purification

 Dow Water and Process Solutions (DW&PS) is a business unit which manufactures Filmtec reverse osmosis membranes which are used to purify water for human use in the Middle East.
 The technology was used during the 2000 Summer Olympics and 2008 Summer Olympics.
 The DW&PS business unit remained with DowDuPont following the April 2019 spin-off.

 Agricultural sciences

-Agricultural Sciences, or (Dow AgroSciences), provides 7 percent of sales and is responsible for a range of insecticides (such as Lorsban), herbicides and fungicides.
-Seeds from genetically modified plants are also an important area of growth for the company.
-Dow AgroSciences sells seeds commercially under the following brands: Mycogen (grain corn, silage corn, sunflowers, alfalfa, and sorghum), Atlas (soybean), PhytoGen (cotton) and Hyland Seeds in Canada (corn, soybean, alfalfa, navy beans and wheat).
-The Dow AgroSciences business unit was spun off into Corteva Inc, on 3 June 2019.
+Until June 2019, Dow AgroSciences produced a range of insecticides (such as Lorsban), herbicides and fungicides, and also sold seed for genetically modified plants.
+Dow AgroSciences sold seeds commercially under the following brands: Mycogen (grain corn, silage corn, sunflowers, alfalfa, and sorghum), Atlas (soybean), PhytoGen (cotton) and Hyland Seeds in Canada (corn, soybean, alfalfa, navy beans and wheat).
+The Dow AgroSciences business unit was spun off into Corteva Inc, in June 2019.